dustinpfister/blog_posts/_posts/canvas-example.md

 ### 2.12 - [Fixed shooter hybrid](/2020/07/10)

 This is like a fixed axis shooter game only the player is fixed to an area rather than a single axis.
+One such game that might be similar to this is the classic game centipede.

 ### 2.13 - [Flappy collector idle](/2020/01/21/canvas-example-game-flappy-collector-idle/)